1977 Quarter Coin Value (Price Chart, Error List, History & Varieties)

 It was the first year the West Point facility struck quarters.
 Unfortunately, since neither the Philadelphia nor West Point facilities used mint marks, it’s impossible to distinguish between coins from the two locations.

-Also read: Top 13 Most Valuable State Quarters Worth Money
+Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)

-Features of the 1977 Quarter
+Key Features Of The 1977 Quarter

-The Obverse of the 1977 Quarter
+The Obverse Of The 1977 Quarter

 The image on the 1977 quarter will be familiar to any American.
 It portrays the nation’s first president, George Washington.
 And it is still appearing on quarters to this day.